sinoyou/BUAA_Compile_2019/README.md

 ## Run
 - Compiler: Clang
 - Recommended Development Enviroment: Visual Studio 2019+.
 - !!!
-Due to auto judge enviroment, there'is not practical directories and all codes are in the same file.
+Due to auto judge enviroment, there'is not practical directories and all codes are in the same directory.
 If you want to view codes more carefully, I strongly recommend you to clone the codes and use Visual Studio open .vcxproj file (virtual directories will show).
 - Input file: testfile.txt
 - Output files:
   1. output.txt: objects codes (can run on MARS)